FRRouting/frr/doc/user/pim.rst

    If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

+.. clicmd:: ip pim assert-interval (1000-86400000)

+   Modify the PIM assert interval in milliseconds on this interface (defaults to 18000).

+.. clicmd:: ip pim assert-override-interval (1000-86400000)

+   Modify the PIM assert override interval in milliseconds on this interface (defaults to 3000).

 .. clicmd:: ip pim [sm | dm | sm-dm]

    Enable pim on this interface. pim will use this interface to form pim neighbors,